Updated January 3, 2021

-- Feliway spray may be used on scratching posts and toys to encourage the new cat to use these items.
+Sentry Cat Calming Spray may be used on scratching posts and toys to encourage the new cat to use these items.

-- Gradually increase the time allowed for the new cat to “explore” your home alone.
+Gradually increase the time allowed for the new cat to “explore” your home alone.
 Begin with 5-10 minutes 2-4 times a day.
 Gradually increase time to 1 hour 2-3 times daily.

-If more than one resident cat, allow one resident cat at a time to meet and interact with new cat.
+If there is more than one resident cat, allow one resident cat at a time to meet and interact with new cat.
 When two cats are comfortable with each other, gradually introduce second or third resident cat to the newcomer.

-- If hissing, spitting or other aggressive behavior occurs, allow it for a few seconds.
+If hissing, spitting or other aggressive behavior occurs, allow it for a few seconds.
 If cats do not leave each other alone, then separate them.
 Always remove and isolate the new cat, so that the resident cat(s) feel secure in his/her/their territory.
 The new cat can be safely removed by scruffing and lifting him up (Ask about the best way to pick up and carry an upset cat.) or by throwing a towel over the cat and scooping him/her up like a steam shovel.
 (Ask for a demonstration of this technique.)

-- If fighting occurs, use a squirt gun or loud noise (such as banging pots and pans) to break up fight.
+If fighting occurs, use a squirt gun or loud noise (such as banging pots and pans) to break up fight.
 Immediately remove and isolate the new cat.

-- This phase of introduction should continue until all cats appear comfortable with each other.
+This phase of introduction should continue until all cats appear comfortable with each other.

-- Placing cats in two adjoining rooms with a baby gate between them sometimes works while during this phase.
+Placing cats in two adjoining rooms with a baby gate between them sometimes works while during this phase.
 The cats can see/touch/smell/hear each other.
 Fighting should be minimized due to the need to climb or jump over the baby gate.

-- Feliway diffusers may also be used to calm all cats during this introduction.
+Feliway Diffusers may also be used to calm all cats during this introduction.